In 2012 Californians faced a crises in K-12 school funding.

 Yet also clearly an accepted practice in K-12 education.
 It happens in almost every labor negotiation I’ve looked at in San Diego County in the last four years.

-And, in my analysis of these agreements, I’ve often identified districts that failed to disclose cuts needed (when asking for raises for themselves) then putting budget cuts on the board agenda shortly after, or having such need identified in the media.
+And, in my analysis of these agreements, we can often see districts that failed to disclose cuts needed (when asking for raises for themselves) later – sometimes within weeks or months – putting budget cuts on the board agenda, or having such need identified in the media.

 In the folder with the disclosures are a set of Word documents with my notes on the analysis I’ve done on this.
 I haven’t looked at every process for every district, but have looked at a number of them.
 Particularly those that later made the news for needing budget cuts.